My Name Is Nobody

-My Name Is Nobody (Il mio nome è Nessuno) is a 1973 Italian/French/German international co-production comedy spaghetti Western starring Terence Hill and Henry Fonda.
+My Name Is Nobody (Il mio nome è Nessuno) is a 1973 comedy spaghetti Western starring Terence Hill and Henry Fonda.
 The film was directed by Tonino Valerii and based on an idea by Sergio Leone.
-The film follows the story of Nobody (Terence Hill), who attempts to get his idol Jack Beauregard (Henry Fonda) to take on the Wild Bunch gang of outlaws.
+The film follows the story of Nobody (Hill), who attempts to get his idol Jack Beauregard (Fonda) to take on the Wild Bunch gang of outlaws.